KatsJohn/KatsJohn/README.md

 * Focus: Bridging the gap between theoretical physics and computational engineering.

 # Why Engineering?
-I don’t just watch Formula 1 for the race; I watch it for the aerodynamics, the telemetry, and the split-second data processing.
+I don’t just watch Formula 1 for the race.
+I watch it for the aerodynamics, the telemetry, and the split-second data processing.
 I’m currently building projects that explore:
 * Computational Fluid Dynamics (CFD) simulations.
 * Mathematical modeling of orbital mechanics.
 * Data analysis of race telemetry using Python.